 Sarah J. Schendel

-Professor Schendel is an Assistant Professor in the Law School's Academic Support Program.
+Professor Schendel has been a member of the faculty since 2017, and is currently an Associate Professor in the Law School's Academic Support Program.
 She was previously an instructor at Emerson College, Northeastern University, and Northeastern University School of Law.
-She was an immigration attorney for 7 years, representing immigrants facing deportation, seeking security and safety in the United States, and reuniting their families.
-She is a Board Member of the Irish International Immigrant Center, and the Co-Chair of the Immigration Section of the Massachusetts LGBTQ Bar Association.
+For over 7 years, she practiced as an immigration attorney, representing immigrants facing deportation, seeking security and safety in the United States, and reuniting their families.
+She is involved in a variety of pro bono and volunteer work supporting access to justice.

-How Academic Support Professionals Can Better Support LGBTQ+ Students - and Why We Should, LEARNING CURVE (Summer/Fall 2018), at 12.
-(The Learning Curve is a publication of the AALS Section on Academic Support.)
+How Academic Support Professionals Can Better Support LGBTQ+ Students - and Why We Should, Learning Curve (2018)

 - BA, Bard College